What Are Claims Submission Services?

 | Timely Filing Protection | Automated deadline tracking with escalation alerts at 30 days before expiration | Manual tracking with frequent missed deadlines | Basic deadline alerts without proactive management |

 “A 97% clean claim rate sounds impressive until you realize that the remaining 3% represents thousands of dollars in rework costs and delayed payments every month.
-The goal is not just high acceptance rates but zero preventable rejections.
+The goal is high acceptance rates but zero preventable rejections.
 Every rejection should trigger a rule update that prevents it from ever happening again.”

 MedPrecision Billing Team